Pages

 List all Permission Set

-List all Permission Set that grant extra Permission, such as creating Dashboard
+List all Permission Set that grant extra Permission, such as Create Dashboard

 List all Permission Set does not from Managed Package